-43 Insert the Smm green light emitting diode (LED) at its location: AUTO.
+43 Insert the 5mm green light emitting diode (LED) at its location: AUTO.
 Ensure that the flat (-) side of the diode aligns with the flat side of the component's outline on the circuit board.
 Failure to do this will result in the diode not working.
 Also, position the LED so that it is 3/16" above the circuit board.
 Tip: By spreading the leads of the LED apart slightly before inserting them into the holes, you can create enough friction from the side pressure to hold the LED at the desired height above the circuit board.
 Once the LED is in place, solder both leads then trim them flush with the solder joint using diagonal wire cutters.
-44 Insert the Smm red light emitting diode (LED) at its location: MANUAL.
+44 Insert the 5mm red light emitting diode (LED) at its location: MANUAL.
 Ensure that the flat (-) side of the diode aligns with the flat side of the component's outline on the circuit board.
 Failure to do this will result in the diode not working.
 Also, position the LED so that it is 3/16" above the circuit board.
 Tip: By spreading the leads of the LED apart slightly before inserting them into the holes, you can create enough friction from the side pressure to hold the LED at the desired height above the circuit board.
 Once the LED is in place, solder both leads then trim them flush with the solder joint using diagonal wire cutters.
-45 Insert the Smm yellow light emitting diode (LED) at its location: XMIT.
+45 Insert the 5mm yellow light emitting diode (LED) at its location: XMIT.
 Ensure that the flat (-) side of the diode aligns with the flat side of the component's outline on the circuit board.
 Failure to do this will result in the diode not working.
 Also, position the LED so that it is 3/16" above the circuit board.
 Tip: By spreading the leads of the LED apart slightly before inserting them into the holes, you can create enough friction from the side pressure to hold the LED at the desired height above the circuit board.
 Once the LED is in place, solder both leads then trim them flush with the solder joint using diagonal wire cutters.
 46 Take time to inspect all the solder connections - preferably with a magnifying glass.
 Look for connections that may not have enough - or too much - solder.
 Double-check to ensure that the correct colored LEDs were placed in their respective locations, and their flat sides match those of their printed outlines on the circuit board.
-Once this final inspection is complete, set the board aside and move to the next section: Remote Antenna Relay Board.
+Once this final inspection is complete, set the board aside and move to the next section: Remote Antenna Relay Board .
+REMO TE ANTENNA RELAY BOARD The following steps have been designed to make it easier to insert the individual relays while keeping the circuit board relatively level while soldering their pins.
+You will notice that the 3 relays will be installed using 2 successive steps for this purpose.
+47 Insert the remaining 5001 Test Ring in the hole marked TP2 and solder it to the circuit board.